zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

 This was said by the world-zun [MN.12]: Again, Sariputra!
-Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the disintegration of the body, and will be reborn into the way of suffering, evil, lower realms, and hell after death. . 』
+Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the disintegration of the body, and will be reborn into the way of suffering, evil, lower realms, and hell after death. . "

 Again, Sariputta!
 Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the way of the disintegration of the body and will be reborn in the animal world after death.
-』
+"

 Again, Sariputta!
-Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the way of disintegrating the body, and will be reborn in the world of hungry ghosts after death. 』
+Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the way of disintegrating the body, and will be reborn in the world of hungry ghosts after death. "

 Again, Sariputta!
-Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the way of disintegrating the body, and will be reborn in the human being after death. 』
+Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the way of disintegrating the body, and will be reborn in the human being after death. "

 Again, Sariputta!
-Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the disintegration of the body, and will be reborn in the way of goodness and heaven after death. 』
+Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the disintegration of the body, and will be reborn in the way of goodness and heaven after death. "

 Again, Sariputta!
 Here, after knowing the heart so well, I know someone: "This individual who walks the way and behaves like that has entered the extinction of all the troubles, and will enter in the life after witnessing the wisdom to testify.
-Then live in the mind free from worry, free from wisdom. 』」To know thatContinuation.
+Then live in the mind free from worry, free from wisdom. "'To know thatContinuation.

 "It is the victor, the one who has fun": "The "victor" who has nowhere.
 "The